Meier puts Sharks ahead to stay in 5-2 win over Vegas – KION546

 Associated Press

-LAS VEGAS (AP) — Timo Meier scored a tiebreaking, power-play goal with 2:47 remaining, and the San Jose Sharks beat the Vegas Golden Knights 5-2 on Tuesday night.
+LAS VEGAS (AP) — Timo Meier broke a tie on a power play with 2:47 remaining and the San Jose Sharks beat the Vegas Golden Knights 5-2 on Tuesday night.

-The Sharks handed Vegas its second straight home loss after it had won nine straight, including six on the road.
+In winning their third straight to close out a four-game road trip, the Sharks handed Vegas its second consecutive home loss after it had won nine straight, including six on the road.

+It marked the fifth time in six meetings the road team won in what’s been an intense rivalry since Vegas entered the NHL in 2017.
+It was just the second time the Sharks ever beat Vegas in regulation during the regular season.

+And with the Sharks’ regression the past couple of seasons, and Vegas’ domination of the series, some have insinuated the rivalry has simmered.

+“Definitely for us, it still is (a rivalry),” Meier said.
+“For us, we just want to win the game against them and it feels nice.
+If they don’t think it’s a rivalry, we don’t really care.
+We won today so that’s all we really care about.”

-Luke Kunin, Matt Nieto, Logan Couture and Mario Ferraro also scored for San Jose, while James Reimer made 22 saves.
+Luke Kunin, Matt Nieto, Logan Couture and Mario Ferraro also scored for San Jose, and James Reimer made 22 saves.

+“Before this trip, we really put an emphasis on coming out of it with a winning record, and the last few games have been come-from-behind wins and haven’t been easy, but I think our group just stuck with it,” Nieto said.

+Since starting the season 0-5-0, the Sharks are on a 5-4-3 run as they head home for three games.

 Jack Eichel and Jonathan Marchessault scored for Vegas.
 Logan Thompson, who had his six-game win streak snapped, stopped 24 shots.